davidteather/TikTok-Api/README.md

 hashtag - A string of the hashtag without the # mark.
 Ex: hashtag = "funny"

 count - The number of results you want

+**Note:** Currently limited to 30 because of some issues with getting past 30.
+It will raise an exception if you try for higher.

 Since this isn't an offical TikTok API the TikTok servers don't know what to do with my bad solutions, this takes a bit longer as it needs to find the hashtagID and stuff.

 Search by hashtag returns an array of json objects.
 Example structure [here](https://gist.github.com/davidteather/a5c1e54de353353f77a78139d2e5a9f9)

 It has the same JSON object tree as trending.
 It's [here](https://gist.github.com/davidteather/bc4baef0edb621dd322c8ad128a31ac1) anyways.